evie-lau/Unifi-gateway-wpa-supplicant/README.md

-# UXG-Lite wpa_supplicant bypass ATT fiber modem
+# Unifi OS Gateway wpa_supplicant bypass for ATT fiber modem
-Use this guide to setup wpa_supplicant with your UXG-Lite or Unifi OS gateway/router to bypass the ATT modem.
+Use this guide to setup wpa_supplicant with your Unifi OS gateway/router to bypass the ATT modem.

+This guide was written specifically for the UXG Lite.
 This should also work on other Unifi OS devices, just may have to replace the interface name with the device's WAN port interface.

 > NOTE: Take note of your Unifi router's WAN port interface name.
 In the rest of the guide, I'll be using `eth1` because that is the WAN interface for the UXG Lite.
 If using another device, replace the interface name appropriately.